A Desktop Method for Establishing Environmental Flows in Alberta Rivers and Streams

 - assists Watershed Planning and Advisory Councils (WPACs) with the task of recommending environmental flow requirements in Alberta's rivers and streams where no site-specific environmental flow data exist

-- is used by Alberta Environment in their consideration of issuing new water licences
+- is used by Alberta Environment and Parks in their consideration of issuing new water licences

 The guideline is based on the latest scientific understanding of aquatic ecosystems and processes from site-specific instream flow needs studies carried out on rivers in the province and elsewhere.